+Guide design

-Guide design: A specific single guide RNA (sgRNA) was designed to induce (de)methylation within the promoter region of the MBP (chr18:74,690,791-74,691,721) gene using Benchling software (Supplementary Table 1).
+A specific single guide RNA (sgRNA) was designed to induce (de)methylation within the promoter region of the MBP (chr18:74,690,791-74,691,721) gene using Benchling software (Supplementary Information S1).
+Off-target sites were predicted using the CRISPR-Cas9 guide RNA design checker from Integrated DNA Technologies (IDT).
 Guides were synthesised as oligos with overhangs to fit into the BbsI restriction gap and an additional guanine for increased transcriptional efficiency.